 It’s important to note that this part of Rome is my favorite place on the planet.
 When Lance and I visited it for the first time nine years ago, I actually did the happy dance while strolling through the Forum…and I may have done it again while gazing across the breathtaking structure that is the Colosseum.

-We have a thing for grand ruins.
+We have a thing for grand ruins, and the historical sites in Italy certainly quality.
 While we have been back to Rome several times since, we haven’t had the chance for another proper exploration, mostly due to the long lines that form for the sites during the day.

 Our night tour with Walks of Italy began with a walk to the Capitoline Hill to visit Piazza del Campidoglio.
 The spectacular square, which dates from the 16th century, was designed by Michelangelo.
 From this elevated viewpoint, we got a fantastic look at my beloved Roman Forum—the space that was the heart of life in ancient Rome.
 Although the site is closed at night, seeing the Forum from above gave us a great appreciation for the scale of the historic buildings and what still exists here.
 It’s easy to imagine the size and detail of the temples and monuments whose foundations and columns are still sprinkled within the Forum’s footprint.